pointlesspun/hand-of-cards/README.md

 ## Controls:
 * On a laptop/desktop:
     * Use left / right arrows to select the next / previous card.
 Up and down to put a card in a 'selected' state.
+    * Refresh the page to get a new set of random cards.

 * On a device with a touch display:
     * Swipe left/right to select the next / previous card.
 Tap to toggle a card in a 'selected' state.
+    * Refresh the page to get a new set of random cards.

 ## 'Design'